Sonic P-06

-Sonic the Hedgehog: Project '06, or simply Sonic P-06, is an upcoming platform game developed by Argentinian programmer Ian "ChaosX" Moris for Windows.
+Sonic the Hedgehog: Project '06, or simply Sonic P-06, is an upcoming platform game developed by Argentine programmer Ian "ChaosX" Moris for Microsoft Windows.
 It is an unofficial remake of the 2006 video game Sonic the Hedgehog, originally developed by Sonic Team and published by Sega.

-As the original game is infamous for its poor quality, the remake aims to fix its issues, as well as restore content scrapped during development.
-As of September 2021, the project has had four demos released, with each demo getting a bug-fix patch that would address certain issues, while also adding more quality of life improvements, based on fan feedback.
+As the original game is infamous for its poor quality, the PC port aims to fix its issues, as well as restore content scrapped during development.
+As of April 2023, the project has had five demos released, with each demo getting a bug-fix patch that would address certain issues, while also adding more quality of life improvements, based on fan feedback.

 Gameplay

 Project '06, a remake of the 2006 video game Sonic the Hedgehog, is a 3D platformer.
-As of Release 4, the game features seven playable characters: Sonic the Hedgehog, Shadow the Hedgehog, Silver the Hedgehog, Miles "Tails" Prower, Knuckles the Echidna, Rouge the Bat, and E-123 Omega.
+As of Release 5, the game features all nine playable characters: Sonic the Hedgehog, Shadow the Hedgehog, Silver the Hedgehog, Miles "Tails" Prower, Knuckles the Echidna, Rouge the Bat, E-123 Omega, Blaze the Cat, and Amy Rose.

 Although a faithful recreation, Project '06 features various changes designed to improve the experience.
 The time spent on loading screens has been significantly reduced.
 The graphics are more detailed and the game uses different color grading.
 Character attributes have been altered: for example, Sonic and Silver now move faster, while Tails and Knuckles' moves from Sonic Adventure (1998) and Sonic Adventure 2 (2001) have been reintroduced.
-Players can also choose between Sonic's animations from the final game or his animations from a 2005 prerelease showing.
+Players can also choose between various cosmetic options, for example, make Sonic's animations resemble those from a 2005 prerelease showing.
+While Project '06 is planned to include all of the original game's stages and boss battles, including those that were originally downloadable content, the game's hub worlds and story modes will not be included in the final release.

 Development

 Background

 Sonic the Hedgehog (commonly referred to as Sonic '06) is a 2006 platform game developed by Sonic Team and published by Sega for the Xbox 360 and PlayStation 3.
 It was intended to be a reboot of the Sonic franchise, with a more realistic setting than previous games.
-The game faced serious problems that forced Sonic Team to rush development, and it received negative reviews for its story, controls, camera, bugs, and long load times.
+The game faced serious problems that forced Sonic Team to rush development.
+Because of it, the game received negative reviews upon release for its story, controls, camera, bugs, and long load times.
 According to Engadget: "Many consider Sonic '06 to be the lowest point in the franchise...
 Most Sonic fans want to forget the game was ever released."

 The game was never released on Windows personal computers, so some Sonic fans have made unofficial efforts to develop a port.
 Beginning in 2015, a group led by developers Gistix and Mefiresu worked on a port of Sonic the Hedgehog using the Unity game engine, and released a number of demos between 2017 and 2018.
 Although development on the project has continued, progress has slowed, and Gistix is no longer involved.
 In December 2020, Mefiresu announced that the project was cancelled.